 There are few affiliate links, if you click a link and make a purchase, I may receive a commission at no extra cost to you

-I worked hard in putting all the contents and writing regular posts till one day I found my WordPress site got hacked.
+I worked hard in putting all the contents and writing regular posts till one day I found that someone hacked my WordPress site.

 I asked myself what did I do wrong?
 I realized that I completely ignored security.

-I did not want to build it up again starting from scratch, I searched for a backup for my website but unfortunately there was none.Success does not consist in never making mistakes but in never making the same one a second time.
+So I started searching for a backup but unfortunately there was none.Success does not consist in never making mistakes but in never making the same one a second time.
 (George Bernard Shaw) Click To Tweet

 Luckily I had most of my posts saved in word documents as I was outsourcing most of my posts.